The VISTA Photometric System

 - stdcrms < 0.25" (rms of WCS fit residuals)

 - MAD(magzpt) < 0.02 mag (median absolute deviation of magzpt across chips)

-Most of these fields were observed several (up to ~500) times by the same telescope with the same filter.
+Most of these point sources were observed several (up to ~500) times by the same telescope with the same filter.
 We merged these repeat observations and retained some statistics on how the magnitude varies for individual objects.
 Finally, we cross-matched objects across filters & telescopes by taking the closest match within 1".
-The points in the figure show the median value of the magnitude.
-The objects were all observed at least twice and have an error in the x or y axis less than 0.025 mag.

 Detected object catalogues for each final product stacked pawprint image were calibrated with respect to 2MASS and the individual photometric residuals recorded.
 The image processing stage produces an internally consistent gain-corrected set of detector images which means, at least to first order, a single overall zero-point per pointing suffices to calibrate the photometry to an external system.
 This has the benefit that all suitable 2MASS stars for all 16 detectors for any given pointing product can be used with a consequent sub-% rms error on the derived value.
 Subsequent calibration steps (e.g. Hodgkin et al. 2009) can then focus on deriving the systematic variations such as individual small differences in detector zero-points and subtle illumination corrections across the focal plane.
 We illustrate the combined size of both of these systematic effects for J-band data taken during this period.
 By suitable binning and combining all the photometric residuals for each detector region on the focal plane, any small scale systematics in 2MASS average out and we are left solely with effects due to VISTA and the processing system.